SW-e/ADAmantiumForgers/index.md

 Abroad, it was also a rich period :
 - Negotiations about Brexit were going on, and Theresa May's Brexit deal with the EU is rejected by UK parliament
-- France is facing with Yellow vests protests
+- France is facing major protests from Yellow Vests
 - Andres Manuel Lopez Obrador becomes President of Mexico
 - A UN ceasefire is agreed in the Yemeni civil war